 The 3rd free section which follows consists of repetitive figuration for both hands over a tonic pedal point on middle D of the pedalboard preceded by a longer dominant pedal point on low A; a soft 16-foot covered flute stop is called for in the Pedal so the other 2 moving lines can be heard more clearly above it.

-This section, which is 8 bars long, is a variation in which the main fugal theme dissolves into figuration to where nothing remains of it except the harmony; it ends with a perfect cadence, once again, on the tonic chord (d minor).
+This section is a variation in which the 9 note figure dissolves into figuration to where nothing remains of it except the harmony; it also closes with a full cadence in the home key.

-The following fugue is described separately in a different posting [See blog, Getting Started With Writing, Part V].
+The central movement called "Chorale" and the Fugue which follows are described separately in different postings [See blog, Getting Started With Writing, Parts III, V].

-Keep your expectations realistic and know that you're going to grow steadily as a creator of music as you wade into it.
+It helps, when writing a piece like this, to keep our expectations realistic and know that we're going to grow steadily as a creator of music as we wade into it.